-The Population Research Center (PRC) is an interdisciplinary public service, research, and training unit for population-related data and research for the State of Oregon.
-The mission of PRC is to provide population data, information, and research analysis for Oregon and its communities.
+The mission of PRC is to provide population data, information, research, and analysis for Oregon and its communities.
 Center staff engage in a variety of demographic activities, including the Oregon State Data Center, the Oregon Population Estimates Program, and a variety of commissioned population projects.
-PRC staff also teach in the Nohad A. Toulan School of Urban Studies and Planning, supporting a graduate concentration in applied demography and a graduate certificate program in applied demography.
+PRC staff also teach in the Nohad A. Toulan School of Urban Studies and Planning, supporting a graduate concentration in applied demography, and are developing a graduate certificate program in applied demography.

 - 2016 Certified Estimates!
 The certified population estimates for Oregon's counties, cities, and towns for 2016 are now available for download here.

 - Winds of Change?
 The summary of our June 2016 symposium on climate change and migration (co-hosted with the University of Washington's Climate Impacts Group) is now available for download (.pdf)!